 In 1942, the United States government ordered more than 110,000 men, women, and children to leave their homes and detained them in remote, military-style camps.
 Manzanar War Relocation Center was one of ten camps where Japanese American citizens and resident Japanese aliens were interned during World War II.
 The website offers historical information about the park for those who cannot visit in person.

-Rosie the Riveter/World War II Home Front National Historical Park
+Rosie the Riveter World War II Home Front National Historical Park

-Preserves and interprets the stories and places of our nation's home front response to World War II.
+The Rosie the Riveter World War II Home Front National Historical Park in Richmond, California, preserves and interprets the stories and places of our nation's home front response to World War II.

-Port Chicago Naval Magazine
+Port Chicago Naval Magazine National Memorial

-Largest Homeland Disaster during World War II.
+On July 17, 1944, an explosion in the San Francisco East Bay area killed 320 men as ships were being loaded with ammunition for the Pacific.
+It was WWII's worst home front disaster.
 Reservations are required to visit this location.
 The website offers historical information about the park for those who cannot visit in person.